Shr1ftyy/alchemix-protocol/README.md

 `npx ganache-cli --fork https://rpc.ftm.tools -i 1337`

+Optionally, one may make the state of the chain and key generation persistant by using the `--db` and `-d` options. (refer to Truffle's documentation or manpage for further information on this)

 Deploy locally with truffle:

   `npx truffle migrate --network development`

+## Local Live Testing

+As a POC, `live_test.js` can be executed with Truffle to run some basic functions on local deployments.
+Ensure that the `.env` has the correct contract addresses prior to running the script.

+`npx truffle exec live_test.js`

-A Documentation w/ changes made vs. Alchemix main fork can be seen inside DOCUMENTATION.md
+A Documentation w/ changes made vs. Alchemix's main fork can be seen inside DOCUMENTATION.md